The Top 3 Youth Baseball Cleats

 Sure it’s comfortable, but what else makes this one of the best youth baseball cleats out there?
 Baseball is typically played in warm weather, which means it is easy to get overheated, however, the tongue and synthetic upper of the cleat provide for superior ventilation and stability.
 In regards to the synthetic upper, it is durable and constructed to last and perform more than just one season, which means you will not have to go back to the store or back online to purchase another pair.

-Safety is always one of the top priorities for parents purchasing youth cleats, and the Nike Force Trout 4 Keystone checks that box.
+Safety is always one of the top priorities for parents purchasing youth baseball cleats, and the Nike Force Trout 4 Keystone checks that box.
 The high top ankle support provides stability in the ankle for all ages, it has been a design that is not just limited to youth cleats as well.
 Professional and collegiate players also are moving towards high ankle cleats because of the support it gives when rounding the bases.
-The TPU, or plastic, spikes are also a safety benefit, as youth baseball emphasises sliding to get out of the way, not only will it be less likely that your child will spike him or herself with plastic spikes, but also the other player.
+The TPU, or plastic, spikes are also a safety benefit, as youth baseball emphasizes sliding to get out of the way, not only will it be less likely that your child will spike him or herself with plastic spikes, but also the other player.

 The Nike Force Trout 4 Keystone is the best cleat in Nike’s youth range.
 It provides comfort, stability, comes in an three different colors, and will not break the bank.
 Trout’s cleat will have your child looking like Mike Trout on the field for more than one season.